Adhesions are bands of scar-like tissue that form between two surfaces inside the body and cause them to stick together.

 Most of the time, the adhesions cannot be seen using x-rays or imaging tests.

 Surgery may be done to separate the adhesions.
-This often allows normal movement of the organ and reduces the symptoms caused by the adhesion.
-However, the risk for more adhesions increases as the number of surgeries increases.
+This can let the organ regain normal movement and reduce symptoms.
+However, the risk for more adhesions goes up with more surgeries.

-Depending on the location of the adhesions, at the time of surgery a barrier can be placed to try to reduce the chance of the adhesions returning.
+Depending on the location of the adhesions, a barrier may be placed at the time of surgery to help reduce the chance of the adhesions returning.

 Call your health care provider if you have: